Northern Middle School – Feasibility Study and Design Phase

 Baltimore City District Courthouse

-CAM Construction was hired by the Department of General Services to complete a fully comprehensive renovation of the Baltimore City District Courthouse on 500 N. Calvert Street, a transformative $68 million reconstruction project for the Maryland Department of General Services.
-This 170,000-square-foot facility exhibits a complete modernization of an existing downtown Baltimore courthouse and provides the city with a state-of-the-art judicial complex featuring eight modern courtrooms, four of which are dual-purpose and can serve both civil and criminal trials, advanced detention facilities, secure sallyport operations, and a two-story, partially underground parking infrastructure.
+CAM Construction was hired by Maryland’s Department of General Services (“DGS”) to convert a 1960’s-era office building into the Baltimore City District Courthouse, a transformative $71 million redevelopment project for the Maryland Judiciary.
+This 170,000-square-foot facility exhibits a complete modernization of a functionally obsolete and largely vacant municipal building, providing the city with a state-of-the-art civic complex featuring eight modern courtrooms, four of which are dual-purpose and can hold both civil and criminal trials, advanced detention facilities, secure sallyport operations, and a two-story, partially underground parking garage.

 The main entrance plaza was completely reconstructed to create a dignified and secure approach to the courthouse.
 This prominent public space features security bollards to protect against vehicular threats, flagpoles displaying national and state flags, and decorative paving.
 New exterior stairs and accessible ramps ensure universal access to the courthouse while meeting all ADA requirements.
-Sidewalk reconstruction was performed along Calvert, Centre, and Franklin Streets and required coordination with city infrastructure to maintain pedestrian access throughout construction.
-The loading dock and service area were improved to facilitate efficient building operations and deliveries.
+Sidewalk reconstruction was performed along Calvert, Centre, and Franklin Streets and required coordination with the city’s DOT to maintain pedestrian access throughout construction, and chemical injections were completed along the entire alley-side façade to waterproof the levels that were built into the hill on the Franklin Street elevation to below grade.
+The subterranean loading dock and service area were improved to facilitate efficient building operations and deliveries.
 A dedicated dumpster enclosure was constructed with security bollards to secure waste management operations while maintaining the aesthetic quality of the site.
-Perimeter fencing and site security measures provide controlled access to restricted areas while maintaining appropriate public access to the courthouse.

 York Creek Redevelopment